swixpop/craft-locate/README.md

 ## Using the Location field

-The Location field returns `lat`, `lng`, `location`, and `placeid`.
+The Location field returns `locationData`, `lat`, `lng`, `location`, and `placeid`.
 You can use these in your templates and pass them on to your javascript.

+* `locationData` returns the full API response from Google, with an additional `components` array which maps the `address_components` to an an array with the component types as keys.
+See [here](https://developers.google.com/maps/documentation/geocoding/intro#Types) for a list of some types.
+(For example, you can access `locationData.components.country` in your twig.
+You can also add `_short` to any component key to access the `short_name` of that address component, for example `locationData.components.country_short`).
 * `lat` returns the latitude of the place
 * `lng` returns the longitude of the place
 * `location` returns autocomplete query